Text, calendar.

 Chuck Rudalavage

-Chuck is Co-Managing Director of Gensler Philadelphia and a leader in Gensler’s Education practice for the Southeast region, with a focus on designing academic facilities including projects for Carnegie Mellon, Columbia, Cornell, and, Princeton University.
+Chuck is Managing Director of Gensler Philadelphia and a leader in Gensler’s Education practice for the Southeast region, with a focus on designing academic facilities including projects for Carnegie Mellon, Columbia, Cornell, and, Princeton University.
 Chuck has over 20 years of experience assisting clients in strategic academic master planning, feasibility studies, student facilities programming, and the development of planning initiatives.
 Contact him at .